mrighetti-scpr/AssetHost/README.md

 ### Brightcove Video

 Brightcove videos can be imported as assets and used to place videos into image display contexts.
 The video is delivered as an img tag, and the AssetHost.Client library will see the tag and call the AssetHost.Client.Brightcove plugin.
 The plugin will replace the asset with the video.

 Brightcove assets can be imported via a key in the URL Input field.
-See Importing Help for more.

 ## Feature Recognition

 For the purpose of improving ease of searchability, AssetHost can tie into Amazon's Rekognition service which uses computer-vision to classify features inside a given image.
 When enabled, photos are automatically populated with keywords without any user intervention.
 For example, a photo of people mountain biking will be immediately searchable with queries like "bicycle" or "outdoors" upon upload even when no metadata is provided.
 This optional feature can be enabled when AWS credentials are set in the following environment variables:

 - ASSETHOST_REKOGNITION_REGION
 - ASSETHOST_REKOGNITION_ACCESS_KEY_ID
 - ASSETHOST_REKOGNITION_SECRET_ACCESS_KEY

-## Async Workers

-The AssetHost server uses Redis (via the Resque gem) to coordinate asynchronous processing of images.
-Configure your Resque settings in **.env**.

 ## Development